-Each spring, CPTC hosts a commencement ceremony to honor any eligible student completing a degree, certificate, high school diploma, completing a degree, certificate, high school diploma, or High School Equivalency Diploma granted by CPTC during the fall, winter, spring and summer quarter of the current academic year.
+Each spring, CPTC hosts a commencement ceremony to honor any eligible student completing a degree, certificate, high school diploma, or High School Equivalency Diploma granted by CPTC during the fall, winter, spring www.cptc.edu/advising/housing-resources

+Diploma granted by CPTC during the fall, winter, spring and summer quarter of the current academic year.
 For more information regarding graduation and to RSVP for the ceremony, please visit the graduation website.